-The walls of Burgh Castle Roman Fort were Originally around four metres wide and stood as much as four and a half metres high.
-They were fortified further by projecting towers or bastions which were used for catapults and ballistae – adding further firepower to the fort’s defences.
+The walls of Burgh Castle Roman Fort were originally around four metres wide and stood as much as four and a half metres high.
+They were fortified further with projecting towers or bastions used for catapults called ‘ballistae’ – adding further firepower to the fort’s defences.

-Today the remains of Burgh Castle Roman Fort are truly impressive; both for their state of preservation and for the located, situated as it is on a low cliff above the Waveney estuary.
-The site is operated by English Heritage and as well as exploring the ruins themselves, the site has a series of interpretation panels exploring the history of Burgh Castle.
+Today the remains of Burgh Castle Roman Fort are truly impressive, both for their state of preservation and for their location, situated on a low cliff above the Waveney estuary.
+The ancient site is managed by English Heritage, with visitors invited to explore its ruins alongside a series of interpretation panels exploring the history of Burgh Castle.

 Throughout the site a number of features indicate its past use, from holes likely used for anchoring the ballistae catapults, to a break in the fort’s wall where the ditches of the medieval motte and bailey castle were cut through.

 Getting to Burgh Castle Roman Fort

 Burgh Castle Roman Fort is located 3 miles west of Great Yarmouth off the A143.
 The nearest train station is Great Yarmouth, 5 miles away, from which the 5 and 7 bus services stop a 5-minute walk from the site at the Queens Head.